astronomer/airflow-guides/guides/airflow-datasets.md

     )
 ```

-Once a dataset is defined in one or more producer DAGs, any consumer DAGs in your Airflow environment can be configured to run when that dataset is updated, rather than running on a schedule.
-For example, if you have a DAG that should run when `dag1_dataset` and `dag2_dataset` are updated, you provide the names of the dependent datasets to that DAG's schedule.
+When you define a dataset in a DAG, it is considered a "producer" DAG.
+Once a dataset is defined in one or more producer DAGs, a "consumer" DAG in your Airflow environment listen to the producer DAG and run whenever the defined dataset is updated, rather than running on a time-based schedule.
+For example, if you have a DAG that should run when `dag1_dataset` and `dag2_dataset` are updated, you define the DAG's scheduler using the names of the datasets.

 ```python
 dag1_dataset = Dataset('s3://dataset1/output_1.txt')